bicciatolab/popsicleR/README.md

 	$conda env create -n popsicleR -f popsicleR.yml
 ```

-Not all the required packages are provided in anaconda.org and the last packages must be intalled directly from R console: go to the section [install packages in R](https://github.com/bicciatolab/popsicleR#install-packages-in-r) to complete popsicleR installation.
+Not all the required packages are provided in anaconda.org and the last packages must be intalled directly from R console: go to the section [install packages in R](https://github.com/bicciatolab/popsicleR#install-packages-in-r) to complete

+popsicleR installation.

 #### install packages in R

-If required packages are provided in anaconda.org repository we suggests to install it through conda command in order to avoid conflicts between packages.

-Step 2: access the environment
+The last dependencies, at the moment not provided by anaconda.org, can be installed directly from R.

-Once created the environment and installed all the available packages like explained before, you can access the popsicleR virtual environment with the command:
+Once created the environment, access it through the command:

 ```bash
 	$conda activate popsicleR
 ```

-The last dependencies, not provided at the moment by anaconda.org, can be installed directly from R.
+and install `SingleR `and `celldex` packages using:

 ```r